- In the United States, there are more than 100 gun deaths each day and about 38,000 each year.

 There isn’t a one-size-fits-all conversation — each of these issues require unique discussions being had between advocacy organizations, doctors, public health officials, lawmakers, and cultural leaders.

-Coming from the advocacy side of things, Thomas said that organizations like the one she works for are “very committed” to working with medical and public health professionals.
+Thomas said that organizations like the one she works for are “very committed” to working with medical and public health professionals.

 “I’ve heard them speak very clearly with their commitment to reducing gun violence, and now we’ll have both a Senate and a House [of Representatives] that will support gun violence prevention legislation,” Thomas added.